cryptodata-com/staking-smart-contracts/README.md

 ## Smart Contracts in this reqository

 `Staking.sol` - This smart contract is pre-deployed from block 0 when the chain was initialized, and is available on the address `0x0000000000000000000000000000000000001001`.
 `XidenERC20.sol` - XidenERC20 with sXID as symbol, is an ERC20 token interface to interact with the Smart Contract.
 Node validators will be required to get on the pre-aproved whitelist and stake 2 Milion sXID.
-The contract will call the `stake(nodeValidator)` funtion on the Staking Smart contract and send 2 Million XID that are locked until the `unstake(nodeValidator)` method is called.
+The contract will call the `stake(nodeValidator)` funtion on the Staking Smart contract and send 2 Million XDEN that are locked until the `unstake(nodeValidator)` method is called.

 ## PoS Features